SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-crop-failure impact

-For exposed land area all climate and impact model combinations return quite consistent results at @!L0(low temperature levels).
-They are less so for exposed population suggesting uncertainty in where these events will occure.
+For exposed land area all climate and impact model combinations return quite consistent results at @!L0(low-temperature levels).
+They are less so for exposed population suggesting uncertainty in where these events will occur.

-At higher temperatures the models show a less uniform picture overall.
+At higher temperatures, the models show a less uniform picture overall.
 But there is an alarming jump in exposure from @!L3(+2\,°C) to @!L4(+3\,°C).

-Apart from the uncertainties in the modelling chain, there are other effects that contribute to uncertainties in crop modelling: So far we do not completely undestand the effects of CO₂ fertilization and shifting population patterns will also change where and how we use land for crops.
+Apart from the uncertainties in the modelling chain, there are other effects that contribute to uncertainties in crop modelling: So far we do not completely understand the effects of CO₂ fertilization and shifting population patterns will also change where and how we use the land for crops.

 +++ cat-wildfire-title